LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-11-directories - This script counts the number of dictories and its subs in the current directory 12-newest_files - This script displays the 10 newest files in current directory 13-unique - This script takes a list of words as input and prints words that appear exactly once
+11-directories - This script counts the number of dictories and its subs in the current directory 12-newest_files - This script displays the 10 newest files in current directory 13-unique - This script takes a list of words as input and prints words that appear exactly once 14-findthatword - This script displays the lines containing a specific pattern from a specific file